Vickers Valiant Nuclear Bomber.

 The first Valiant B.1s entered service with 232 Operational Conversion Unit in June 1954 which became No. 138 Squadron at RAF Gaydon, Warwickshire in January 1955.
 No. 138 Squadron moved to RAF Wittering and became fully operational in July 1955.
 Wittering had been home to the RAF's slowly increasing stockpile of nuclear weapons since 1953 and now finally the RAF had bombers and bombs in the same place.
-In 1956 RAF Marham and RAF Honington were prepared for V-Force operations and five more Valiant squadrons were formed - No.214 Squadron, No.207 Squadron, No.148 Squadron , No.49 Squadron and No.7 Squadron.
+In 1956 RAF Marham and RAF Honnington were prepared for V-Force operations and five more Valiant squadrons were formed – Nos 214, 207, 148, 49 and 7 Squadrons.

 [Vickers Valiant: Taking off at the RAF Finningley Airshow 1960 photo supplied by Ian Sadler whose dad took the photo during his days of national service.]

 On 25-26 May 1960 a Valiant of No. 214 Sqn made the first non-stop UK - Singapore flight.
 Covering a distance of 8,100 miles (13,053 km) in 15 hr 35 min, the aircraft was refuelled over Cyprus and Karachi, Pakistan.